 The policy affords coverage for eligible issuing banks in 2 ways:

-1) As determined by EXIM Bank based on the insured's submission of an issuing bank credit limit (IBCL) application, form EIB92-36, for the overseas financial institution and issuance by EXIM Bank of a written credit approval in form of a policy endorsement.
+1) As determined by EXIM based on the insured's submission of an issuing bank credit limit (IBCL) application, form EIB92-36, for the overseas financial institution and issuance by EXIM of a written credit approval in form of a policy endorsement.
 The application requires disclosure of all relevant financial information on the issuing bank.

 High credits may be extended up to the amount specified in the IBCL, which generally remains valid for a maximum period of 12 months.
 Once issued, the IBCL becomes a revolving credit approval limited only to the approved issuing bank with specified terms and tenor.

-EXIM Bank has published its Short-Term Credit Standards - Buyers, for Letter of Credit Transactions that may be consulted to determine the likelihood of approval of the confirming bank and the issuing bank.
+EXIM has published its Short-Term Credit Standards - Buyers, for Letter of Credit Transactions that may be consulted to determine the likelihood of approval of the confirming bank and the issuing bank.